IBM/sms-spam-filter-using-hortonworks/README.md

 #### 6. Build Spam Filter Pyspark egg and execute the LRModel in remote HDP cluster

-Another approach to running the spam filter model is to package the code that is run via notebooks in previous examples into a egg file and then distribute the egg file across the remote HDP cluster.
+Another approach to running the Spam Filter model is to package the code that is run via notebooks in previous examples into a egg file and then distribute the egg file across the remote HDP cluster.

-Once distributed, the model function can be invoked via DSX Local to execute the spam filter model.
+Once distributed, the model function can be invoked via DSX Local to execute the Spam Filter model.

-After copying the necessary scripts, run the cell below to build the spam filter pyspark egg.
+After copying the necessary scripts, run the cell below to build the Spam Filter pyspark egg.

 ![](doc/source/images/Build-spam-filter-egg.png)

-Connect to remote spark in HDP cluster and run the LRModel function using %%spark as notation to execute the spam filter pyspark model.
+Connect to remote spark in HDP cluster and run the LRModel function using %%spark as notation to execute the Spam Filter pyspark model.

 ![](doc/source/images/Run-spam-filter-egg.png)

 #### 7. Build Spam Filter python egg and execute the LRModelScikit in remote HDP cluster

-After copying the necessary scripts, run the cell below to build the spam filter scikit-learn egg.
+After copying the necessary scripts, run the cell below to build the Spam Filter scikit-learn egg.

 ![](doc/source/images/Build-scikit-egg.png)

-Connect to remote spark in HDP cluster and run the LRModelScikit function using %%spark as notation to execute the spam filter scikit-learn model.
+Connect to remote spark in HDP cluster and run the LRModelScikit function using %%spark as notation to execute the Spam Filter scikit-learn model.

 ![](doc/source/images/Run-scikit-egg.png)